MeeFoundation/my-signals-website/src/content/sections/description.md

 explanation: |
   **MySignals is a handshake process between a person’s agent and a service provider website/app.**

-  * It is an extensible communications framework that allows developers to define specific kinds of signals (signaltypes) that can be exchanged
-  * It defines a common namespace for these signaltypes and a syntax for passing parameters
-  * During this handshake each side conveys the signaltypes it supports
+  * It's an extensible communications framework that allows developers to define specific kinds of signals (signaltypes) that can be exchanged.
+It defines a common namespace for these signaltypes and a syntax for passing parameters.
+During this handshake each side conveys the signaltypes it supports

   **Here are some examples of what can be negotiated between the parties:**